 one can never know, and for another thing, I liked the photo of the lady.

-At 2 pm the ferry sailed for Japan .
-I left mother Russia to look for new horizons.
-The
+At 2 pm the ferry sailed for Japan Russia

 Day 10